HappySpring/Easy_NetCDF/Readme.md

      [ out_dim, data ] = FUN_nc_varget_enhanced_region_2( fn, 'sst', dim_name, dim_limit, time_var_name, dim_varname );
     ```

-    - "dim_varname{1} = nan" indicates that the axis is not defined by any variables in file.
+    - "`dim_varname{1} = nan` indicates that the axis is not defined by any variable in the file.
 Thus, it will be defined as 1, 2, 3, ...
 Nx, where Nx is the length of the dimension.

 ##### OUTPUT

 + out_dim  : dimension info (e.g., longitude, latitude, if applicable)
-+ data     : data extracted from the given netcdf file.
++ data     : data extracted from the given NetCDF file.
   + When `time_var_name ` is not empty, the corresponding variable in `out_dim` is converted to the same format as `datenum`.
 However, this unit conversion will never be applied to the output variable `data`.
 If you want to read the time variable itself, please use `FUN_nc_get_time_in_matlab_format`.

 ##### example 1: Read May 2001 SST between 110W-20W, 15N-70N